Bukit Brown Cemetery: 1800s: Early establishments

-George Henry Brown (1826–1882) was a nineteenth century British merchant and ship owner who arrived in the Straits Settlements (present-day Singapore) in the 1840s and lived there until his death after an accident in Penang on 5 October 1882.
+George Henry Brown (1826–1882) was a nineteenth century British merchant and ship owner who arrived in Singapore (then part of the Straits Settlements) in the 1840s and lived there until his death after an accident in Penang on 5 October 1882.
 He owned three ships and made horse carriages.

 Brown's business G. H. Brown & Co was located at Raffles Place.
 Brown married Ellen Brown (1827–1903) in 1854 and they had multiple children.
 Brown was known for his interest in music; he played the organ at St. Andrew's Cathedral.
 Brown also owned multiple plots of land in the colony; these included a plot that had hilly terrain, which he called Mount Pleasant.
 Brown built a house he called Fern Cottage at Mount Pleasant.
 His attempts to grow nutmeg and coffee on the site were unsuccessful.
-The land was commonly referred to as Brown's Hill, locally translated into Malay as Bukit Brown.
+The land was referred to as Brown's Hill, locally translated into Malay as Bukit Brown.
 It was listed as Bukit Brown by British map makers.

 Brown later sold the land to Indian Chettiar Mootapa Chitty and Chinese businessman Lim Chu Yi, who in turn sold the land to Ong Hew Ko, Ong Ewe Hai, and Ong Chong Chew.
-The trio gave the land to the Seh Ong Kongsi who, in the 1870s, turned the land into a private cemetery for Chinese people of the Ong clan, leading to it being known as the Seh Ong Cemetery.
+The trio gave the land to the Seh Ong Kongsi (Note: "Kongsi" is a Hokkien transcription meaning a firm, partnership, or society, and was widely used in the names of Chinese institutions in the 19th-century.) in 1872 who, sometime in the 1870s, turned the land into a private cemetery for their members, leading it to be known as Seh Ong Cemetery; the land was initially planned to be used as a village for Chinese immigrants.
 The Hokkien Huay Kuan also buried their clan members there.
-Hew Ko, Ewe Hai, and Chong Chew were buried at Bukit Brown Cemetery after their deaths.